Weather-Routing-Research/Weather-Routing-Research.github.io/_pages/about.md

 ---
 permalink: /
-title: "Optimization of maritime routes for a more efficient, safer and decarbonized maritime transport"
+title: "Optimization of maritime routes for a more efficient, safer and decarbonized transport"
-excerpt: "Optimization of maritime routes for a more efficient, safer and decarbonized maritime transport"
+excerpt: "Optimization of maritime routes for a more efficient, safer and decarbonized transport"
 author_profile: true
 redirect_from:
   - /about/